ecmchow/smtp-mailer/README.md

 Add *sudo* to the following command if the service started/managed by root.
 To automate and better manage your service on a linux server, please view the [Systemd Service](#systemd-service) section.

-Replace `smtp-mailer.phar` with `start-mailer.php` if you are not using PHAR package
+Replace `smtp-mailer.phar` with `start-mailer.php` if you are not using PHAR package or running shell inside Docker container.

 Start, stop or restart service (-d to daemonize service, i.e. keep running service after you quit terminal)
 ```console